tommcclean/PortalCMS/README.md

 # Portal CMS
-- Portal CMS is a free and open source content management system with a powerful integrated page builder including inline editing tools.
+Portal CMS is a free and open source content management system with a powerful integrated page builder using inline editing tools and drag and drop.

-- It is built in C# MVC using the .NET stack which makes it a great choice for a modern and extensible website.
+Portal CMS can be used to create a fully featured website out of the box by anybody regardless of technical skills, but we aim it at .NET Developers who are looking for a modern framework to build content managed websites quickly.

-- You can choose to use out of the box features to build a fully functional website, or you can extend Portal CMS to add your own bespoke functionality by simply adding your own MVC structured code.
+Using Portal CMS you can work in a lean way by only writing code for the features you need, when you need them.

 ### Learn More

- - Learn more about Portal CMS on our promotional website: [Learn More About Portal CMS](http://www.portalcms.online)
+Learn more about Portal CMS on its dedicated website: [Learn More About Portal CMS](http://www.portalcms.online)

- - Try out Portal CMS using our Online Demo Website (No Information Required): [Test Drive Portal CMS](http://portalcmsdemo.azurewebsites.net)
+Try out Portal CMS using our Online Demo Website (No Information Required): [Test Drive Portal CMS](http://portalcmsdemo.azurewebsites.net)

 ### Get Started

-- You can get a website online in under an hour.
+You can get a website online in under an hour.
 Our getting started guide tells you how: [Getting Started Guide](https://github.com/tommcclean/PortalCMS/wiki/3:-How-to-Get-Started)

-- Want to contribute to Portal CMS?
+Want to contribute to Portal CMS?
 Learn how to contribute to our repository: [Contributing to Portal CMS](https://github.com/tommcclean/PortalCMS/wiki/2:-How-to-Contribute)

 ### Why Choose Portal CMS?

-- To allow you to build a modern website that is good looking, standards compliant and easy to use with minimal effort.
+- To build a modern website that is good looking, standards compliant and easy to use with minimal effort and time.

-- To give yourself the ability to update your website from any device and any location.
+- We give you the ability to update your website from any device and any location.
 Something you can't do with industry leaders like Wix.

-- To give you a framework for building your website on solid architecture and reliable technology.
+- We give you a framework for building your website on solid architecture and reliable technology.

-- It is lightweight, only providing you the minimum tools you need to build a feature rich website, you can add any bespoke functionality you need without ending up with a cluttered and hard to maintain site.
+- It is lightweight and lean by design, only providing you the minimum tools you need to build a feature rich website, you can add any bespoke functionality you need without ending up with a cluttered and hard to maintain site.
 - Can be hosted economically on traditional hosting platforms in addition to Microsoft Azure's App Service.
 - Easy to setup with no scripts or installations to run, everything Portal CMS needs is setup automatically.